-- Set a slightly smaller bowl in the ice bath and pour in the cream.
+- Pour the cream into a large heatproof bowl.
 Place a strainer over the cream and set aside.

-- Place this bowl over a pot of simmering water, and cook, stirring constantly with a spatula, until the mixture reaches 82 C (180 F) or until it coats the back of a spoon.
+- Return this mixture to the pot and cook, stirring constantly with a spatula, until the mixture reaches 82 C (180 F) or until it coats the back of a spoon.

 - Remove from the heat and pour through the strainer into the cream.

-- Stir the custard over the ice bath until it's cool, then mix in the vanilla extract.
+- Stir the custard and cream together, then mix in the vanilla extract.

 - Remove from the ice bath, cover with plastic wrap and refrigerate until cold (preferably overnight).